BRMehta/-hostel-management-system/README.md

 Billing module.

 The project is implemented using 3 layers:
-1.Front end
+1. Front end
-2.Database Layer
+2. Database Layer
-3.Back end
+3. Back end

 The Frontend is implemented using Angular, Bootstrap.
 Spring Boot framework is used for the backend.
 The database layer is handled by MySQL database.
 The connection